query-string

 stringify: (object: Record<string, any>, options?: StringifyOptions) => string;

-• Stringify an object into a query string and sort the keys.
+• Stringify an object into a query string and sorting the keys.

 function stringifyUrl